 Obviously, you too can adapt this recipe to your liking, but as far as the prunes go, apparently, they went “out of fashion” in the early 1800s!
 That’s good enough for me to omit them, however, I know people do add prunes to this soup and enjoy them.

 Cock-a-Leekie soup is very light, but very tasty with the leeks and rice.
 Perfect for a starter, especially for Burns Night!
 You won’t believe how simple it is to make using only three ingredients (five, if you include water and salt).
-Enjoy!
+Another easy soup using leeks is leek and potato soup; have you tried it?

 Can I make Cock a Leekie Soup in a Slow Cooker?